isidroServin/isidroServin/README.md

 - 👋 Hi, I’m @isidroServin
-- 👀 I’m interested in web and mobile applications
+- 👀 I’m interested in web and mobile applications.
-- 🌱 I’m currently learning ReactJs.
 - 📫 How to reach me ism210296@gmail.com

 <!---